quantumlib/Cirq/docs/google/calibration.md

 and depolarization error.

-The [Purity](https://en.wikipedia.org/wiki/Purity_(quantum_mechanics)) of the quantum state is often defined as the trace of the density matrix of the state after the operations (RB or XEB) have been applied.
+The [Purity](https://en.wikipedia.org/wiki/Purity_(quantum_mechanics)) of the quantum state is often defined as the trace of the square of the density matrix of the state after the operations have been applied.
 The purity error, or impurity, is one minus the purity, scaled to be from zero to one.
-This is often referred to as the normalized
+This is often referred to as the normalized [Linear Entropy](https://en.wikipedia.org/wiki/Linear_entropy). after the circuit has been applied.
-[Linear Entropy](https://en.wikipedia.org/wiki/Linear_entropy).
-after the randomized benchmark circuit has been applied.

 The purity error can be interpreted as a measure of the incoherent error, such as those caused by stochastic processes such as relaxation.
 The average